Skip to main content

 Don C. Locke Symposium

-• Reception: A reception will begin at 5 p.m. with the program beginning at about 5:30 p.m.
+• Time: A reception will begin at 5 p.m. followed by remarks beginning at 5:30 p.m.
+The event will end at about 6:30 p.m.

-• Where: Washington-Sankofa Room in Witherspoon Student Center on NC State’s Main Campus (Directions and parking information here)
+• Where: Washington-Sankofa Room in Witherspoon Student Center on NC State’s Main Campus (Directions and parking information)

 • Registration: Register here